 By establishing the impact investing ecosystem in Germany, the Bundesinitiative Impact Investing aims to create the conditions for additional capital to be used to meet social and ecological challenges.
-In doing so, we always keep the specifics of the German social economy as well as investments in and from Germany in mind.
+In doing so, the specifics of the German social economy, as well as investments in and from Germany, are always kept in mind.

 The Intalcon Foundation is a member of the Bundesinitiative Impact Investing.

 Copalana is a social-impact ecosystem, which helps companies engage employees/clients and easily connect with non-profits.The tech-for-good social enterprise is based in Switzerland and provides its digital ecosystem free of charge to non-profits worldwide.The platform makes it easy for companies who want to either scale their social impact as well as those who are just starting the journey to making our planet a better place to live.
 The platform offers the opportunity to launch crowdfunding campaigns, find volunteers and offer gift-of-giving.